 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower of an electric HVAC unit runs on propane or oil, or natural gas as fuel to heat the furnace.
+The blower of an all-electric HVAC unit runs on propane or oil, or natural gas as fuel to heat the furnace.

 Thermostat